amirrezanadali01/shop/README.md

 # Shopping App

 This is a shopping app built with flutter.
+The purpose of creating this project was to use the provider and clean coding flutter.

 # Features

 - clean code
 - use fake api (https://fakestoreapi.com)
-- provider(state management)
+- provider (state management)

 # Installation